nazmul-nhb/prodigy-picks-client/README.md

 ### Sorting

-- Users can sort products by price and date added.
+- Users can sort products by price, date added and ratings.
 - Sorting options include:
   - Price: Low to High, High to Low
   - Date Added: Newest first